-Rankings can be considered separately for three groups of parameter sets listed in Table 14, with the security levels 1 and 2, 3 only, and 4 and 5, respectively.
-Only the first group contains all 12 investigated algorithms.
-In the second group, NTRU-HRSS and NewHope are missing, and in the third group, NTRU-HRSS and NTRU-HPS are not represented.
-In Figs. 12 and 13, KEMs are arranged according to their ranking for security levels 1 and 2.
+Rankings can be considered separately for three groups of parameter sets listed in Table 14,

 Each execution time is separated into three components: the execution time in hardware (i.e., in the hardware accelerator located in programmable logic of Zynq UltarScale+ SoC FPGAs), the time required to transfer data and control between the processor and the hardware accelerator, and the execution time in software (i.e., in ARM Cortex-A53).
 For encapsulation, at least the function randombytes() is assumed to be executed in software to generate a seed for a deterministic random bit generator (typically based on SHAKE) implemented in hardware.
 For decapsulation, no internal function of KEM has to be executed in software.
 We treat implementation as a software/hardware implementation even if the operation of the processor is limited only to sending KEM inputs to and receiving KEM outputs from the hardware accelerator.
-Hence, our software/hardware implementations of LAC-v3b, R5ND\CCA\KEM\5d, NewHope, Kyber, LAC-v3a, and R5ND CCA KEM 0d, which have the shortest execution times of encapsulation and decapsulation are based on the pure hardware implementations of KEMs, described in Section 5.1.
+Hence, our software/hardware implementations of R5ND CCA KEM 5d, LAC-v3b, NewHope, Kyber, LAC-v3a, and R5ND CCA KEM 0d, which have the shortest execution times of encapsulation and decapsulation are based on the pure hardware implementations of KEMs, described in Section 5.1.
 The ranking of these six KEMs is similar, but not identical to the ranking of their corresponding hardware implementations.
 The small changes in rankings come from small differences in the transfer time and execution time in software, as well as from the different maximum clock frequency of hardware accelerators when implemented in programmable logic of Zynq UltraScale+ rather than Artix-7 or Virtex-7 (as in Figs. 6 and 7).
 Overall, however, not leaving any operation (other than randombytes()) in software gives these 6 KEMs enough advantage to outperform all six remaining schemes.